 The Senior Exercise in History is usually conducted in the spring semester.
 The Senior Exercise consists of:

 Honors candidates are chosen by the history faculty and are invited to participate in the program based on their grade point averages (3.33 overall and 3.33 in history courses by the end of the junior year) and demonstrated ability to do high-quality independent research.
 Prior to their senior year, honors candidates should have completed HIST 387.
 In their senior year, honors candidates enroll in HIST 497 and 498.
 The one unit of credit earned in HIST 497-498 may be counted towards the five-and-one-half (5.5) units required to fulfill the history major.
 Senior Honors fulfills the senior seminar requirement.

-A minor in history will consist of at least 2.5 units (typically five courses), which include:
+A minor in history will consist of at least two-and-one-half (2.5) units, which include:

 Faculty members in the department believe that study in another country strengthens academic work in history.
 Students may meet the above requirements with courses taken off campus, but only with departmental approval.
 If you contemplate off-campus study, either in the summer or during the regular academic year, you should consult with your advisor to clarify whether you may receive departmental credit for off-campus work.
 History majors should give serious consideration to foreign-language study.
 Foreign-language competence not only enriches study abroad, it enhances opportunities for historical research at Kenyon.